 Our change stories can make or break us as we navigate change.
-I’ve written before about how we humans are sense-making machines – essentially, we need to have a story that explains what we are experiencing.
-And if what is happening doesn’t come with a story that makes sense to us, we’ll make up one that does.
+I’ve written previously about how we humans are sense-making machines.
+We always seek out a story that explains what we are experiencing.
+And if what is happening doesn’t come with a story that makes sense to us, we’ll make up one that does!
+(This is why the rumour mill goes into overdrive when people sense a change is coming, but aren’t being told what’s happening).

-I think it’s fair to say that 2020 is the year of navigating change, whether or not we are willing participants in those changes!
-Which makes now a great time to think about the stories we are hearing, telling ourselves, and sharing with others.
+I think it’s fair to say that, so far, the 2020s have shown themselves to be the decade of navigating change, whether or not we are willing participants in those changes!
+This makes now a great time to think about the stories we are hearing, telling ourselves, and sharing with others.

 What are your stories?